apple/swift-algorithms/Sources/Algorithms/Documentation.docc/Inclusion.md

 #  Inclusion

 Check if one sorted sequence is completely contained in another.
-Can also determine the degree overlap between two sorted sequences.
+Can also determine the degree of overlap between two sorted sequences.
 The sort criteria is a user-supplied predicate.
 The predicate can be omitted to default to the less-than operator.